zuckung/endless-sky-plugins/README.md

 - removes the radial menus<br>

-- adds a new button row to the top center for the fleet commands<br>
+- adds a new button row to the top right for the fleet commands<br>

 - adds zoom buttons